michael-hamilton/dmxus/README.md

 ## Server

-There is an (opt-in) simple webserver included for viewing the status of the universe controlled by the dmxus instance.
+There is a simple (opt-in) webserver included for viewing the status of the universe controlled by the dmxus instance.
 Use the `initServer()` method to start a server on the default port `9090`.
-Optionally you can pass a port number to this method if you want to run the server on a different port.
+You can optionally pass a port number to this method if you want to run the server on a different port.

 ## Appendix

+#### Fixture Profiles

 Some generic profiles come standard with dmxus.
 If you want to patch a fixture for which a profile does not exist, use the following format in your patch object:
 ```
 {